- Applications open

 Interested applicants must submit an Expression of Interest (EOI) for consideration prior to applying for this scholarship, following QUT's research degree application process.

-Indicate that you're applying for this scholarship in your application.
+Indicate that you're applying for this scholarship in your application in the financial details section of the application form at question 2.

 What happens next?